 Each of them requires a different mode of approach in treating them.
 Have a look at the 3 major different forms of arthritis.

-This is the most common type of arthritis which you find in most of the senior dogs.
+This is the most common type of arthritis which you find in most senior dogs.
 This is caused by continuous degeneration of the cartilage between your dog’s joints.
 This occurs due to chronic inflammation due to which the joints and bones are affected.
 This is also known as Degenerative joint arthritis.

 2. Septic arthritis